iadept/grapher/README.md

 # Grapher

-Grapher is helper for generate GraphQL from dart code!
+Grapher is a helper for generating client-side GraphQL from models written in Dart!

 ## Status